Riddhiman2005/Riddhiman2005/README.md

 I recently started uploading my Graphing works in Youtube Channel.
 I just do it for fun, and want to improve myself through suggestions of my viewers.

 Here is the Link of the channel.
-[YOUTUBE](https://www.youtube.com/@riddhiman.bhattacharya6568)
+[YOUTUBE](https://www.youtube.com/@riddhiman.bhattacharya6568).
+I mostly upload my graphing and coding projects.

+## Books I read in the Last One Year ##

+I'm a voracious reader.
+Here are some books I've read, along with brief summaries that capture their essence."

 ## Contact ##